awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    These values will be used throughout the code.

 #.
-After the String declarations, create an instance of the :java-api:`AmazonSimpleWorkflowClient
+After the String declarations, create an instance of the :aws-java-class:`AmazonSimpleWorkflowClient
    <services/simpleworkflow/AmazonSimpleWorkflowClient>` class.
 This is the basic interface to the
    |SWF| methods provided by the |sdk-java|.